-Tomb of Jesus Reopened for Pilgrims in Jerusalem After Costly Restoration
+Tomb of Jesus Reopens for Pilgrims in Jerusalem After Costly Restoration

 Israel is a favorite among American tourists with a general interest in faith tourism.
 Chad Martin, Director of the Israel Ministry of Tourism’s Northeast Region, told Travel Market Report that 600,000 out of 3.5 million tourists that visited the country in 2015 were Americans.

 It goes without saying that the Church of the Holy Sepulchre, known as the Church of Resurrection in the Eastern Orthodox religion, is a top destination in the country.
-Online travel guide Sacred Destinations noted that the church has been a stopover for pilgrims “since the 4th century.”
+Online travel guide Sacred Destinations noted that the church has been a stopover for pilgrims since the 4th century.

 The church is believed to be standing on the site that covers Golgotha or Calgary, where Jesus was nailed on the cross, and his burial site.
 One evidence that supports this claim comes from former city archaeologist of Jerusalem, Israeli scholar Dan Bahat, based on the said geographical estimates.